 Ar.
 Caryn Paredes-Santillan, PhD, an expert in architectural theory, modern Asian architecture, and conservation planning with doctoral credentials from the University of Tokyo, discussed the role of comparative studies in establishing cultural significance.
 Her wide-ranging work on CMPs for major Philippine heritage sites such as Intramuros, San Sebastian Basilica, the Manila Central Post Office, and the Cultural Center of the Philippines offered participants a strong foundation in methodological approaches to heritage evaluation.

-Architectural conservator Joselito H. Corpus, MHSP, who specializes in stone conservation, disaster risk management, and heritage policy, contributed his extensive experience from both Philippine and international institutions, including his work with the Metropolitan Museum of Artโ€™s Cloisters and the NYC Landmarks Preservation Commission.
+Architectural conservator Mr. JH Corpus, MHSP, who specializes in stone conservation, disaster risk management, and heritage policy, contributed his extensive experience from both Philippine and international institutions, including his work with the Metropolitan Museum of Artโ€™s Cloisters and the NYC Landmarks Preservation Commission.
 His leadership in heritage recovery efforts following major disasters in the Philippines provided participants with grounded, practical perspectives on structural assessment and conservation planning.

 Cheek S. Fadriquela, PhD – an Assistant Professor at the University of Santo Tomas Graduate School and Associate Professor at the University of the Philippines Los Baรฑos, shared his expertise in the conservation of wooden built heritage. through the lens of the 7Ms of documentation.
 He is the current President of ICOMOS Philippines.